Reflect. Connect. Act.

 Our offerings reflect publicly engaged scholarship.
 The work crosses disciplinary, university, and community lines; and we are committed to connecting theory, research, and practice towards individual, educational, and social change.

-Interested in registering for Spring 2024 IGD academic course?
+Interested in registering for Fall 2025 IGD academic course?

 The first step is to submit an online interest form